akshaya040806/Building-a-SIngle-Node-SIEM-Lab-Setup-with-Elastic-ELK-Stack-with-Threat-Detection-Rules/README.md

 ---

-## Phase 3 — Install and Configure Filebeat
+## Phase 3 — Install and Configure Filebeat (I had a timestamp issue because of my real timestamp and added a processors block there.
+IF you are using a simulated timestamp then skip the 'processor' block.

 ### Step 14 — Install
 ```bash